abyala/advent-2022-clojure/docs/day01.md

       (str/split #"\n\n")))
 ```

-For each new string that represents each of the items' calories the elf is bringing, we need to add parse the string
+For each new string that represents each of the items' calories the elf is bringing, we need to parse the string
 and add the results together.
 This is a perfect case for the `transduce` function, which combines a transformation
 function and a reducing function together.
 Here, we feed `(str/split-lines s)` in, so we get a sequence of numeric
 strings.
 The transformation function is `(map parse-long)` to convert each substring into a number, and the reducing